by Cindy McGarvie

 In apologetics the traditional method is to answer questions.
-Author and pastor Timothy Keller argues that it should focus on questioning people’s answers.
+The late author and pastor Timothy Keller argued that it should focus on questioning people’s answers.

 I wanted to test this theory myself, so I reached out to a young university student for an interview.

 He was from a non-Christian family and public schooling background.
 I prepared some basic questions about life and social issues.
 I’ll admit, I wasn’t surprised at the worldview which surfaced, it was the same narrative repeated in the media and from Hollywood.
 But what surprised me most was the lack of concern he showed when he realised his views were unfounded and weak.

 This is not an attack on the young man.
 I’m grateful for his willingness to answer my questions, my issue is with our culture that feeds this warped ideology to our children.
 It creates a blockage to deep thinking.

 A: There is no purpose … but I think each person has an individual purpose.

 Q: How did you come up with that?
 Did someone tell you?